necyberteam/documents/governance.md

 ## Changes to Governance

-Minor revisions to this document can be made with the approval of at least two thirds of the current steering committee members.
-Major changes to the governance structure or this document, will require a vote of the membership directly.
+Minor revisions to this document can be made with the approval of at least two thirds (⅔) of the current steering committee members.
+Major changes to the governance structure or this document will require a vote of the membership directly.

 ## Ratification